GitFrog/git-training/lesson-7/01_LEC_Lesson7.md

 ---

-`git reset <hash>` with no further flags will rewind the change, but not otherwise modify the working directory
+`git reset <hash>` with no further flags will rewind the change, but not otherwise modify the working directory.
+Running a `git status` would show `

 ![Animation showing a git reset](assets/03_git_reset.gif)